i502Club/OS_Square/readme.md

 7. Select the sandbox mode when you are testing against your sandbox account.
 Uncheck this box when you are ready to send requests to your actual Square account.  ***You must have
 IIS bound to localhost for testing***.
 Urls such as dnndev.me or dnn.local won't work.
+Your production server must be using https.

 ---